Shashi Bhusan Behera: Political career

-Shashi from the very beginning of his university days was detrimental of working for the people not for the corporate boss or the executive boss.
-He wanted to work for the upliftment of peoples who were not regarded as the part of the mainstream society.
+Behera wanted to work for the upliftment of peoples who were not regarded as the part of the mainstream society.
 And it is because of his and Sj Akulananda Behera’s effort that the fisherman society was included in the Schedule Caste category of Odisha and that the poor and innocent peoples who never were regarded as part of the mainstream society now started to be included.